-We operate the largest digital in-theatre media network in North America, through which we sell in-theatre and online advertising and promotions.
-Our revenue is principally derived from the sale of advertising through long-term ESAs with NCM LLC's founding members (approximately 22 years remaining as of July 2, 2015) and multi-year agreements with network affiliates, which expire at various dates through July 22, 2031.
-The weighted average remaining term of our network affiliate agreements is 6.3 years.
+We operate the largest digital in-theatre video advertising network in North America, through which we distribute national and local advertising that the Company has sold on theatre screens and video monitors in theatre lobbies.
+NCM LLC also sells theatre lobby promotions and online and mobile advertising that are displayed on its and other company websites and mobile sites and apps.
+Our revenue is principally derived from advertising distributed to our founding member theatres in accordance with long-term ESAs (approximately 21 years remaining as of October 1, 2015) and to network affiliates in accordance with multi-year agreements, which expire at various dates through July 2031.
+The weighted average remaining term (based on attendance) of the ESAs and the network affiliate agreements is 19.2 years as of October 1, 2015.
 The ESAs with the founding members and network affiliate agreements grant NCM LLC exclusive rights in their theatres to sell advertising, subject to limited exceptions.
 Our advertising FirstLook pre-show and LEN programming are distributed predominantly via satellite through our proprietary DCN.
-Approximately 97% of the aggregate founding member and network affiliate theatre attendance is generated by theatres connected to our DCN (754 screens receive advertisements on USB drives) and 100% of the FirstLook pre-show is projected on digital projectors (85% digital cinema projectors and 15% LCD projectors).
+Approximately 98% of the aggregate founding member and network affiliate theatre attendance is generated by theatres connected to our DCN (the remaining 622 screens receive advertisements on USB drives) and 100% of the FirstLook pre-show is projected on digital projectors (88% digital cinema projectors and 12% LCD projectors).

 Management focuses on several measurements that we believe provide us with the necessary ratios and key performance indicators to manage our business, determine how we are performing versus our internal goals and targets, and against the performance of our competitors and other benchmarks in the marketplace in which we operate.
 Senior executives hold meetings twice per quarter with officers, managers and staff to discuss and analyze operating results and address significant variances to budget and prior year in an effort to identify trends and changes in our business.
 We focus on many operating metrics including changes in revenue, OIBDA, Adjusted OIBDA and Adjusted OIBDA margin, as defined and discussed in "Non-GAAP Financial Measures" below, as some of our primary measurement metrics.
-In addition, we monitor our monthly advertising performance measurements, including advertising inventory utilization, advertising pricing (CPM), local and total advertising revenue per attendee, as well as, our free cash flow and related financial leverage and cash balances and revolving credit facility availability to ensure that there is adequate cash availability to fund our working capital needs and debt obligations and current and future distributions to members.
+In addition, we monitor our monthly advertising performance measurements, including advertising inventory utilization, national advertising pricing (CPM), local/regional advertising rate per screen per week, local/regional and total advertising revenue per attendee, as well as, our free cash flow, dividend coverage ratio, financial leverage and cash balances and revolving credit facility availability to ensure that there is adequate cash availability to fund our working capital needs and debt obligations and current and future distributions to members.